 On an annual basis, the UW System or institution shall provide an accounting of administrative support provided to a primary fundraising foundation.
 The UW System or institution shall also provide an accounting of administrative support provided to an associated affiliated organization, when the total administrative support provided is valued at $100,000 or greater.
 If the total administrative support does not exceed $100,000, an accounting must be provided for each associated affiliated organization at least once every five years.

-The accounting shall include a comparison of administrative support provided to and benefits received from the primary fundraising foundation or associated affiliated organization, in a format developed by and submitted to the Vice President for Finance by March 31st following the end of a fiscal year.
+The accounting shall include a comparison of administrative support provided to and benefits received from the primary fundraising foundation or associated affiliated organization, in a format developed by and submitted to the Vice President for Finance and Administration by March 31st following the end of a fiscal year.

 Acknowledging the intangible benefits that may be provided by a primary fundraising foundation or associated affiliated organization, the Board of Regents recognizes that a formulaic evaluation of the submitted cost-benefit reports does not capture the full value of these relationships.
 Therefore, upon submission of each cost-benefit report, UW institutions and UW System Administration must holistically evaluate the primary fundraising foundation or associated affiliated organization and determine the appropriateness of continuing its relationship with that entity.
 This evaluation should consider but is not limited to the length of time a foundation or associated affiliated organization has been in existence, the potential growth of an entity, the funds historically provided to the UW institution, and the intangible benefits provided.

 UW System Administration will annually provide a summary of reported administrative support and benefits received to the Board of Regents.